Search for nonresonant new physics signals in high-mass dilepton events produced in association with b-tagged jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 Here $N^{\text{Data}}_{\Pe\PGm}$ are the events observed in the \ttbar CR in data, and $N^{\text{non-\ttbar\, MC}}_{\Pe\PGm}$ and $N^{\ttbar\, \text{MC}}_{\Pe\PGm}$ are the events observed in the \ttbar CR in non-\ttbar MC samples and \ttbar MC samples, respectively.
 Because of the low event count in the $\Nb > 3$ category, the $\text{SF}_{\ttbar}$ estimated from the $\Nb = 3$ bin is used for the higher \Nb bins.
 The validation of simulation with data in the \ttbar CR is shown in Fig.~\ref{fig:ttbar_cr} as a function of $m_{\Pe\PGm}$ for the 0\PQb (upper) and $\geq$1\PQb (lower) channels.
 The purity of \ttbar events in the 0\PQb channel is around 80\%, whereas in the 1\PQb and 2\PQb channels, the purity is greater than 99\%.

 The values of $\text{SF}_{\ttbar}$ measured in different bins of \PQb jet multiplicity are listed in Table~\ref{tab:sf_ttbar_bb} (\ref{tab:sf_ttbar_be}) for the BB (BE) category.
-The associated systematic uncertainties are determined from the statistical uncertainties in the data and simulation yields.
+The associated systematic uncertainties in the $\text{SF}_{\ttbar}$ are determined by propagating the statistical uncertainties in the data and simulation yields.

-Once the \ttbar events are corrected with this $\text{SF}_{\ttbar}$, a validation of observed \ttbar events in simulation is performed after the DNN score selection.
+Once the \ttbar events are corrected with this $\text{SF}_{\ttbar}$, a validation of observed \ttbar events in simulation is performed after the DNN score selection in the 1\PQb and 2\PQb channels.
 The \ttbar validation region (VR) is a subset of \ttbar CR with the additional requirements of DNN score to be greater than 0.6 and $\geq$1~\PQb-tagged jets.
-Figure~\ref{fig:ttbar_val} shows the comparison of data and various SM processes in the \ttbar VR.
+Figure~\ref{fig:ttbar_val} shows the comparison of data and various SM processes in the \ttbar VR after correcting with $\text{SF}_{\ttbar}$ values.
 The deviations from unity are taken to be the systematic uncertainty in the \ttbar estimation in the SR.

-Additionally, the shapes of simulated \ttbar dilepton mass distributions as a function of $m_{\Pe\PGm}$ in the \ttbar VR and $m_{\Pe\Pe}$ ($m_{\PGm\PGm}$) in the SR are compared to ensure the robustness of the \ttbar modeling in the SR after the SF is applied.
+Additionally, the shapes of simulated \ttbar dilepton mass distributions as a function of $m_{\Pe\PGm}$ in the \ttbar VR and $m_{\Pe\Pe}$ ($m_{\PGm\PGm}$) in the SR are compared to ensure the robustness of the \ttbar modeling in the SR after the $\text{SF}_{\ttbar}$s are applied.
 The bin-by-bin deviations from unity in the ratio of the two distributions are considered as an additional systematic uncertainty, applied as a function of $m_{\Pe\Pe}$ ($m_{\PGm\PGm}$) bins, in the \ttbar background estimate in the SR. Figure~\ref{fig:ttbar_shape_ee} shows the ratio ($R_{\Pe\PGm/\Pe\Pe}$) of $m_{\Pe\PGm}$ and $m_{\Pe\Pe}$ distribution for the BB (left) and BE (right) categories.
 Similarly, Fig.~\ref{fig:ttbar_shape_mumu} shows the ratio ($R_{\Pe\PGm/\PGm\PGm}$) of $m_{\Pe\PGm}$ and $m_{\PGm\PGm}$ distribution for the BB (left) and BE (right) categories.